 Field Description DNS Query TTL Ignore In DNS packages, the server will suggest a TTL value to the client; if this parameter is set to yes, the value from the server will be ignored.
-Default setting: no Syslog Server Specify the syslog server domain name/IP and port.
+Default setting: yes Syslog Server Specify the syslog server name and port.
 This feature specifies the server for logging ATA system information and critical events.
 If both Debug Server and Syslog Server are specified, Syslog messages are also logged to the Debug Server.
-Default setting: blank Debug Server The debug server domain name/IP and port.
+Default setting: blank Syslog Server Transport The Syslog messages can be printed to the server with the selected tranport method (UDP or TLS) Default setting: UDP Debug Server The debug server name and port.
 This feature specifies the server for logging debug information.
 The level of detailed output depends on the debug level parameter setting.
-Default setting: blank Debug Level Determines the level of debug information that will be generated.
-Select 0, 1, 2, 3, 3+Router, 3+Coma or 1+Coma from the drop- down list.
-The higher the debug level, the more debug information will be generated.
-Level 0 means that no information will be collected.
-Levels 1, 2 & 3 generate messages related to the voice ports only.
-Level 3+Router generates debug content for both voice and router components.
-Levels 1/3+ Coma generates vendor's cordless debug content and voice component.
-Default setting: 3 Syslog Prefix Prefixes additional information to syslog with configuration set.
 Default setting: blank